- Whether you will be riding English or western, and if you are competing and what specific discipline you will be competing in.

 - How your horse has been trained.

-- The shape of your horse's mouth.
+- The shape and size of your horse's mouth.

 You should be riding in the mildest bit that still allows you to communicate clearly with your horse.
 Most horses go very well in some sort of simple snaffle.
 Sometimes you'll have to try a few bits to find one that your horse is happy in.